Studio Policies & Guidelines

 • Support Outside of the Lesson Time

-It is recommended that all students below age 6 practice with their parents/guardians for at least 15-20 min./day, 6 days per week, and all students ages 6-10 have at least two (2) hours of private, scheduled practice time per week.
+It is recommended that all students below age 6 practice for at least 10-20 min./day, 5-6 days per week, and all students ages 6-10 have around two (2) hours of private, scheduled practice time per week.
 This breaks down to 30 minutes, four days a week (or about 24 min., 5 days/wk).
 This number should rise gradually along with the maturity level & increased detail & amount of a student’s music-making.
 This is the bare minimum for reasonable progress, an ideal starting point, with some additional time thrown in “just for fun,”—to improvise, try new things, etc. Ask your teacher for additional guidance catered specifically to your needs & circumstances.

 Students must have the following with them when practicing AND when coming to their lessons (A designated “music bag” can help to keep them all together!):